 - David Scherer is the Scholarly Communications and Research Curation Consultant in the University Libraries.
 He offers consultations on digital publishing, open access publishing, and research curation including CMU’s institutional repository, KiltHub.

 - Emma Slayton is the Data Curation, Visualization, and GIS Specialist in the University Libraries.
-She offers consultations on data visualization (data analysis, making graphs/charts, using tools like Tableau or languages like R), evaluating and providing advice on visual content (such as website design, presentation, or poster design), GIS data (finding GIS data, manipulating or preparing GIS data), GIS modeling, GIS visualizations, and data management.
+She offers consultations on data visualization (data analysis, making graphs/charts, using tools like Tableau or languages like R), evaluating and providing advice on visual content (such as website design, presentation, or poster design), GIS data (finding GIS data, manipulating or preparing GIS data), GIS modeling, GIS visualizations, virtual reality pedagogy, and data management.

 How can I find research partners?

 dSHARP is working to create methods for finding research partners in other colleges, schools, and departments around campus.
 If you’re interested in working with a member of the dSHARP team directly, check out our collaboration guidelines.

 - The Center for the Arts in Society is dedicated to the exploration of society in the arts, including the digital.